..

 First Mention Date

-The court date stated on the "Charge and Summons" is always a "Mention Date".
+The court date stated on the "Charge and Summons" is the "Return Date", also known as a Mention Date.
 Usually my clients do not go to court on the first date.
-A Mention Date is a date on which your case is listed in the court.
+A Mention Date is a date on which your case is listed in the court for administrative purposes.
 The file will be looked at by the registrar.
 It is a date on which the court wants to know what you are doing with your case.
 In most cases I will contact the court on or before this date to adjourn the case.
-Clients should not go to court on a mention date unless they are on bail, or unless they wish to plead guilty on that date.
-A defendant who wants to plead guilty can request the court to list the case for a guilty plea on any day which is suitable to the defendant and the court (within a reasonable time-frame).
+Clients should not go to court on a mention date unless they are on bail, or unless they have planned to plead guilty on that date.
+An accused who wants to plead guilty can request the court to list the case for a guilty plea on any day which is suitable to the accused and the court (within a reasonable time-frame).

-Your lawyer will normally contact the court and do one of the following things:
+On the mention date your lawyer will normally contact the court and do one of the following things:

-(a) adjourn the mention to a further mention in approximately 4 weeks time,
+(a) adjourn the mention to a further mention in approximately 4 weeks time, or

 Further Mention Date